 We strong believe in the mentor-student relationship because it’s one all of us at Real Python went through - and still are, actually.
 Whether you want to become a better developer or launch a project faster, working directly with a mentor from the Real Python team can accelerate your progress with expert guidance and best practices.

-It’s recommended to start with at least three sessions.
-Get all three Real Python courses along with three mentoring sessions for only $400.
+- It’s recommended to start with at least three sessions.
+Get all three Real Python courses along with three mentoring sessions for $997.

-A member of the Real Python team will contact you shortly after purchase.
-Thank you.
+A member of the Real Python team will contact you shortly after you reach out to us.
 Questions?
 Please contact us to see how we can meet your individual needs.